gokceneraslan/MQAP/README.rst

       {generatetraining,train,predict}
         generatetraining    Generates training set
-        train               Trains a RandomForest based on given training set and produces a Pickle file to be used in prediction step. predict             Predicts the quality of given model file in PDB format.
+        train               Trains a RandomForest based on given training set and produces a Joblib file to be used in prediction step. predict             Predicts the quality of given model file in PDB format.